nils2/DL2-ZeroVis/blogpost.md

 # Exploring Visual Grounding in FROMAGe using Visual Arithmetics

-## Abstract
-*Do we add an abstract?
-Or maybe add a paragraph to the introduction that explains "In this work, we investigate X in FROMAGe using the VR benchmark..."*?

 ## Introduction

 Recent advancements in Artificial Intelligence owe much of their success to the rapidly evolving field of Language Modelling.
 Large Language Models (LLM) are trained on extensive text corpora and showcase impressive capabilities, such as generating human-like dialogue, answering complex questions, and learning new tasks from minimal examples.
 However, can a model solely focused on language truly be considered "intelligent"?